DollaHane/planetscale-test/README.md

 So this is my first attempt at deploying a Next.js 13 app (This is also my first README.md :P).
 Herein I'll be detailing the necessary steps in deploying a simple app and some of the challenges I faced.

+I would advise watching this video which covers much of the below (except deployment): https://www.youtube.com/watch?v=JtqdAn_wYzY

 ## TOOLS USED
   1) Next.js 13
   2) Prisma